zzhang82/web422/notes/react-ajax-forms.md

 ### Fetching the Data

-The following example shows how an "componentDidMount()" method can be used to make a request for data using "axios" and store the results in the "state" of the component as "data".
+The following example shows how a "componentDidMount()" lifecycle method can be used to make a request for data using "axios" and store the results in the "state" of the component as "data".
 This example uses the popular [https://reqres.in](https://reqres.in) testing service as an example of how we can fetch the data.
 This can easily be swapped out for your "Teams" API running on Heroku:

 ```javascript
 componentDidMount() {